The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 Susan Rice

-Pros: The former Obama-era national security adviser and United Nations ambassador is among the top Democratic foreign-policy experts in the country.
-She's African American and is someone Biden knows and is comfortable with, given they served together in the Obama administration and foreign policy is both of their pet issues.
+Pros: The Obama-era national security adviser and former United Nations ambassador is among the top Democratic foreign-policy experts in the country.
+She's African American and is someone Biden is comfortable with, given they served together in the Obama administration and foreign policy is a pet issue for both.

 Cons: But she's never stood for elective office, making her readiness to be president a question mark, despite her foreign-policy credentials.
 What's more, her role in the Benghazi affair threatens to be a distraction off the bat, something someone at the top of the ticket can barely afford in their VP pick.